Reconstructing the topology of clones: Main Notions, More Background, and Results

 We are going to consider various reconstruction notions for topological groups and clones; in particular, we will use known reconstruction results for groups to obtain such results for clones.
 A natural class of objects between the two classes is the class of monoids.
 Here we distinguish \emph{transformation monoids}, i.e., sets of unary functions on a fixed set which are closed under composition and which contain the identity function; \emph{(abstract) monoids}, with their well-known definition; and \emph{topological monoids}, i.e., abstract monoids which in addition carry a topology under which composition is continuous.
 We denote the transformation monoid of all unary functions on a set $D$ by $\mathscr O^{(1)}_D$, and write $\mathbf O^{(1)}$ for topological monoid induced by $\mathscr O^{(1)}_D$ when $D$ is countably infinite.
 For any set $D$, the closed submonoids of $\mathscr O^{(1)}_D$ are precisely the endomorphism monoids of first-order structures on $D$; if $\Gamma$ is such a structure, then we write $\End(\Gamma)$ for its endomorphism monoid.

 Every permutation group (abstract group, topological group) can be seen as a transformation monoid (abstract monoid, topological monoid); conversely, the invertible elements of a transformation monoid (abstract monoid, topological monoid) form a permutation group (abstract group, topological group).
-We would like to point out that $\mathbf S$ is not closed in $\mathbf O^{(1)}$, and that consequently closed subgroups of $\mathbf S$ need not be closed in $\mathbf O^{(1)}$.
+We would like to point out that $\mathbf S$ is not closed in $\mathbf O^{(1)}$: whenever $f\in \mathscr O^{(1)}_D$ is injective, where $D$ is countable, then on every finite subset of $D$ there exists a permutation on $D$ which agrees with $f$ on this finite subset, and hence $f$ is an element of the closure of $\mathscr S_D$ .
+Consequently, closed subgroups of $\mathbf S$ need not be closed in $\mathbf O^{(1)}$.

 Similarly, monoids can be interpreted as clones by adding the projections and closing under composition; and conversely, the set of unary functions of a function clone (or the unary elements of an abstract clone) form a transformation monoid (an abstract monoid).
 Some of our examples of topological clones will really be examples of topological monoids.